Hey, it is a Friday. A Friday before a long weekend. Let’s take a few minutes to present today Rick’s Rambles.

 Finding the Time

-Gareth is from England and won a copy of Muscle Imbalances Revealed with a great reply on how it was going to help him be the best personal trainer in the UK.
+Gareth is from England and won a copy of Muscle Imbalances Revealed with a great reply on how it would help him be the best personal trainer in the UK.

 Very cool goal!

-You can see his full submission by clicking here.
+You can see his complete submission by clicking here.

 “Can you do a webinar on how to create time from thin air to allow time for studying, childcare, work, exercise, and chores?”